eBay Inc. PESTEL/PESTLE Analysis & Recommendations

 3. Economic stability in developed countries (opportunity)

-Developing countries’ rapid growth is an economic external factor that supports revenue growth based on increasing trade volume.
-For example, eBay Inc. can strategically expand its online retail/auction services in these developing markets to generate more revenues from rising trade.
-In relation, this PESTEL/PESTLE analysis of eBay Inc. identifies rising disposable incomes as an opportunity.
-The company can expect higher revenues as consumers in developing countries gain higher capacity for online purchases.
-Moreover, economic stability in developed countries is assessed in this external analysis as an opportunity to improve the multinational business.
-This external factor helps minimize economic barriers to business enhancement in the remote or macro-environment.
-Thus, the macro-environmental factors outlined in this PESTEL/PESTLE analysis create an industry environment that favors eBay’s business growth through appropriate management.
+Developing countries’ rapid growth is an economic factor that supports revenue growth based on increasing trade volume.
+For example, eBay Inc. can strategically grow its online retail/auction services in these developing markets to generate more revenues from rising trade.
+Also, this PESTLE analysis of eBay Inc. identifies rising disposable incomes as an opportunity.
+The company can expect higher revenues as consumers around the world gain higher capacity for online purchases.
+Moreover, economic stability in developed countries is assessed in this PESTEL analysis as an opportunity to improve the multinational e-commerce business.
+This external factor helps minimize economic barriers to business enhancement.
+Thus, the economic factors outlined in this PESTLE analysis create an industry environment that favors successful strategic management for business growth and the satisfaction of eBay’s mission statement and vision statement.

-In this aspect of the PESTEL/PESTLE analysis model, sociocultural trends are assessed in their effect on the company’s remote or macro-environment.
-These trends are external factors that influence the behaviors of people, including the employees and customers of businesses. eBay’s case involves social trends that affect how consumers and vendors use online retail/auction and related websites.
-Based on this part of the external analysis, the corporation’s management and strategies must suit such trends in the industry environment.
-This PESTEL/PESTLE analysis considers the following sociocultural external factors as determinants of eBay Inc.’s multinational e-commerce performance:
+This aspect of the PESTEL analysis assesses sociocultural trends’ effect on the e-commerce company’s remote or macro-environment.
+These trends are external factors that influence the behaviors of employees and customers of businesses. eBay’s case involves social trends that affect how shoppers and vendors use online retail/auction and related websites.
+Based on this part of the external analysis, the corporation’s strategic management must suit such trends in the industry environment.
+This PESTLE analysis considers the following sociocultural factors as determinants of eBay’s multinational e-commerce performance:

 2. Changing preference for convenience (opportunity)

-Rising online activity reflects widespread Internet access and the increasing number of online users worldwide.
-This social external factor creates an opportunity to grow eBay Inc. by attracting more consumers and merchants to its marketplace website and related services.
-In relation, this external analysis highlights people’s preference for convenience based on online service effectiveness and efficiency.
-For example, buyers are now highly likely to consider online alternatives to brick-and-mortar services.
-Among the strategic factors identified in this PESTEL/PESTLE analysis, rising demand for high quality of service is a considerable threat to eBay.
+Continuously rising online activity reflects widespread Internet access and the increasing number of online users worldwide.
+This social factor creates an opportunity to grow eBay Inc. by attracting more buyers and merchants to its marketplace services.
+Also, this PESTEL analysis highlights people’s preference for convenience based on online service effectiveness and efficiency.
+For example, buyers are highly likely to consider online alternatives to brick-and-mortar services.
+Furthermore, among the strategic factors identified in this PESTLE analysis, rising demand for high-quality service is a considerable threat to eBay.
 This issue arises from cases of fraud among buyers and sellers.
 To manage this threat, the company must improve its online security and safety.
-Nonetheless, the same external factor creates an opportunity to improve the company’s services to gain more customers. eBay’s corporate culture must account for these macro-environmental factors to ensure business resilience in the e-commerce industry environment.
-This PESTEL/PESTLE analysis of eBay Inc. presents growth opportunities through expansion that exploits sociocultural external factors in the remote or macro-environment.
+Nonetheless, the same external factor creates an opportunity to improve the company’s services to gain more customers. eBay’s organizational culture (work culture) must account for these macro-environmental factors to ensure service quality and business resilience in the e-commerce industry environment.
+This PESTEL analysis of eBay Inc. presents growth opportunities through expansion that exploits sociocultural factors.

 Technological Factors in eBay’s Industry Environment

-This aspect of the PESTEL/PESTLE analysis model enumerates the remote or macro-environmental factors that reflect technological trends.
-These external factors impact eBay’s strategic management through technologies for customers and for the international business.
-For example, this external analysis considers information technologies that power the company’s online trading platform and enable consumers and merchants to access such platform.
-Thus, in this PESTEL/PESTLE analysis of eBay Inc., the technological external factors in the e-commerce industry environment are as follows:
+This aspect of the PESTLE analysis enumerates the remote or macro-environmental factors that reflect technological trends.
+These external factors impact eBay’s strategic management through technologies for customers and the international marketplace business.
+For example, this external analysis considers information technologies that power the company’s online trading platform and enable access for consumers and merchants.
+Thus, in this PESTEL analysis of eBay Inc., the technological factors in the e-commerce industry environment are as follows:

 1. Rising mobile device usage (threat and opportunity)